 Efforts to reconcile top-down and bottom-up quantification approaches continue to develop through research and industry collaboration.
-The existing body of work reveals that top-down approaches often produce methane emissions estimates that are significantly higher than those from bottom-up approaches alone [2-7]1.
-These
+The existing body of work reveals that top-down approaches often produce methane emissions estimates that are significantly higher than those from bottom-up approaches alone [2-7].
+These studies indicate that under-representation of abnormally high emission sources, commonly referred to as Super-Emitters, is one cause of this divergence [7].
+Super-Emitters are spatially and temporally dynamic, and the characteristics that cause these emissions vary.
+Therefore, detection at both the Facility Level and Source Level, and at increased frequencies, is key to effective methane emissions management and mitigation.

-1 Allen et al. [2], Brandt et al. [3-4] examine the notable discrepancies between top-down and bottom-up Methane emissions estimates.
-Gorchov et al. [4] and Ayasse et al. [5] analyze the results of individual top-down campaigns on offshore platforms.
+&lt;sup>1 Allen et al. [2], Brandt et al. [3-4] examine the notable discrepancies between top-down and bottom-up Methane emissions estimates.
+Gorchov et al. [4] and Ayasse et al. [5] analyze the results of individual topdown campaigns on offshore platforms.
 Ayasse et al. [5] find that offshore platforms in the Gulf of Mexico exhibit "highly skewed super emitter behavior" mostly occurring from tanks, vent booms and stacks.